RHEcosystemAppEng/SaaSi/README.md

 # SaaSi
-One Stop shop for hybrid cloud native application packing and deployment tools
+One Stop shop for hybrid cloud native application packaging and deployment tools

 ## Software architecture
 Composed by two components: